sparks-baird/mat_discover/README.md

 ### Computing Distance Matrices

-The computed distance matrix is accessible through the `dm` attribute
+The computed distance matrix is accessible through the `dm` attribute and can be saved and loaded as a python binary pickle object.

 ```python